Symptoms of Lichen Planus

 Materials and methods: Thirty patients with erosive-atrophic OLP were randomly allocated into two groups.
 The experimental group consisted of patients treated with the 630 nm diode laser.
 The control group consisted of patients who used Dexamethason mouth wash.
 Response rate was defined based on changes in the appearance score and pain score (Visual Analogue Scale) of the lesions before and after each treatment.

-Results: Appearance score, pain score, and lesion severity was reduced in both groups.
+Results: Appearance score, pain score, and lesion severity were reduced in both groups.
 No significant differences were found between the treatment groups regarding the response rate and relapse.

 Conclusion: Our study demonstrated that LILT was as effective as topical corticosteroid therapy without any adverse effects and it may be considered as an alternative treatment for erosive-atrophic OLP in the future.